 - It is all-natural and is rich in vitamins and minerals.

 - It contains ingredients that may cause allergies to some cats.

-Buying Guide: Cat Food for Senior Cats Who Throw Up
+Buying Guide: Best Cat Food For Older Cats That Throw Up

 Cats are known to be picky eaters, and I am familiar with the struggle of looking for the best cat food that’s healthy and matches their taste.